 Is the application process the same?

 All CELTA course providers will interview you as part of the application process.
-The process is the same, regardless of the course format you choose.
+The process is the same, whether you take an online or face to face CELTA course.
 This includes completing an online application form, pre-interview task, and an online interview.
 This is a great opportunity to ask any questions you might have about which option will work best alongside your goals or the other arrangements you’ve got in your diary.

 Your Employment Goals

-It’s important to keep in mind that whichever format you decide to go for, you will be qualified to teach either face-to-face or online.
+It’s important to keep in mind that whether you take the online or face to face CELTA, you will be qualified to teach either face-to-face or online.
 However, you may wish to take into consideration the type of work you intend to look for after graduation.
 For example, if your goal is to work at a private language school, perhaps you’ll conclude that the in-person CELTA works best for you.
 Your Teaching Practice will more closely reflect the reality of your future job role, and being in the country where you’d like to work may help you to network and make contacts which will benefit you as you search for employment.
 If, later, you want to begin working online, you can always consider a teacher development course in Teaching English Online to build your skills.